kristiandupont/recase/README.md

 # RECASE

-Change the casing of a string.
+Change and detect the casing of a string.

 ## Install
 ```